TOR – Human Resources Committee

 Personnel & Staffing

-• To appoint, from its membership, a recruitment panel when necessary to work with the Clerk and recommend appointments to Council.
+• To appoint, from its membership, a recruitment panel when necessary to work with the Clerk and recommend senior officer appointments to Council.

 • To appoint, from its membership, an employment appeals panel when necessary.

-• To assist the Clerk in overseeing any process leading to dismissal of staff (including redundancy).
+• To assist the Clerk in any process relating or leading to dismissal of staff (including redundancy) in accordance with Council Policy

 • To biennially review staffing structures and levels to make recommendations to Council.